jkwasucki/UE-Systems-Portfolio/README.md

 ## What I Learned

-- How to design a **generic interaction pipeline** instead of one-off interaction code.
+- How to design a **generic interaction pipeline** instead of monolithic and explicit interaction code.
 - How to structure interactions so that:
   - the player owns execution logic,
   - world actors remain lightweight and decoupled.